-After making enquiries and taking into consideration future plans, including the potential impact on financial and operational performance following the COVID-19 outbreak as explained in Note 2 and 3, the directors have a reasonable expectation that the Company has adequate resources to continue in operating existence in the foreseeable future.
+After making enquiries and taking into consideration future plans, the directors have a reasonable expectation that the Company has adequate resources to continue in operating existence in the foreseeable future.
 For this reason, the directors continue to adopt the going concern basis in preparation financial statements.